Burke & Wills

 Burke & Wills is a 1985 Australian adventure film directed by Graeme Clifford, starring Jack Thompson and Nigel Havers.
 The film is based on the ill-fated Burke and Wills expedition across Australia.

 The film follows Robert O'Hara Burke and William John Wills in their crossing of Australia's interior in 1860–1.
 The film's account of the story changes the expedition's ending by having the explorers actually reach the northern coast.
 This upbeat idea was vehemently criticised by Australian reviewers.
 The film was released a week after the similarly themed comedy Wills & Burke.

 Plot synopsis

 Irish explorer Robert O'Hara Burke (Thompson) and British scientist William John Wills (Havers), have set out to make the first maps of the interior region of the Australian continent in 1860.
-During their journey, they and their compatriots run low on food and suffer from heat exhaustion until there is only one survivor.
+During their journey, they and their compatriots run low on food and suffer from heat exhaustion.
+They are offered food and assistance by Aboriginal people with experience of living in the region, but repeatedly refuse.
+Burke's stubbornness and poor leadership style also leads to multiple arguments.
+Ultimately, starvation and thirst kills off most of the expedition.
+Only John King survives after accepting Aboriginal assistance.
+He returns to Melbourne and shares his testimony of what happened, concluding that Burke "never understood the blacks."